 original compositions | ||||

-Two different remixes of a Compositions 1993-1997 track called ‘The Tempest’, the first of which is my still-unfinished scenario Marathon Chronicles’ title theme (see YouTube for info). | ||||
+Two remixes of a Compositions 1993-1997 track called ‘The Tempest’; the first is my still-unfinished scenario Marathon Chronicles’ title music (see YouTube for info). | ||||

 2014-11-24 | Demos 2014 | Demo album | 52:30 | 15 |